Best Fence Estimating Software in 2026 for US and Canadian Contractors

 Pricing: Free tier + Joist Pro / Pro Elite paid tiers (USD).

 Joist is a clean, simple line-item estimating and invoicing app.
 For a one-person handyman business that quotes mixed work and primarily needs invoicing and payments, Joist is hard to beat.
-For fence work, the gap is obvious — there's no drawing tool, no fence-specific takeoff, and Canadian tax is manual per invoice.
+For fence work, the gap is obvious — there's no drawing tool, no fence-specific takeoff, and tax setup is manual per invoice.
 Fence shops that adopt Joist usually end up running a spreadsheet alongside it for the math.

 Where it wins: